Zilwaukee Township, Michigan

 Zilwaukee Township is a civil township of Saginaw County in the U.S. state of Michigan.
+The population was 62 at the 2020 census, which ranks the township the fourth-least populated municipality in the state of Michigan after Pointe Aux Barques Township, Grand Island Township, and West Branch Township.

-As of the 2010 census, the township population was 67.
-The city of Zilwaukee is southwest of the township, but the two administered separately.
+The city of Zilwaukee is southwest of the township, but the two are administered separately.
 The township is home to the Crow Island State Game Area, which covers a large portion of the township's area.

-Zilwaukee Township is the fourth-least populated municipality in the state of Michigan after Pointe Aux Barques Township, Grand Island Township, and West Branch Township.

 Geography

-According to the United States Census Bureau, the township has a total area of 5.98 sqmi, of which 3.58 sqmi is land and 2.40 sqmi (40.1%) is water.
+According to the U.S. Census Bureau, the township has a total area of 5.98 sqmi, of which 3.58 sqmi is land and 2.40 sqmi (40.1%) is water.

 The Saginaw River flows through the center of the township.